elBukkit/MagicPlugin/Magic/MIGRATION.md

    will need to be re-applied.
 I apologize for any inconvenience this causes, let me know if it's a big problem for you.

  - Crafting recipes changed again, magic heart is gone.
-   Use `/mconfig example add magicheart` to bring it back.
+   Use `/mexample add magicheart` to bring it back.

  - Changed `mage_update_frequency` default value to 1, for smoother GUI animations If you think this will have a performance impact on your server, use